-The Key Management Personnel of the Academy Trust are the Member Governors, Governors and the Senior Leadership Team.
-The Governors are not remunerated in their capacity as Governors.
+The Key Management Personnel of Haydon School are the Member Governors, Governors and the Senior Leadership Team.
 The arrangements for setting pay and remuneration of key management personnel are set out in the Pay Policy for Teachers and Support Staff.
-Haydon School has ensured that the Performance Management process for the Headteacher and Senior Leadership Team, and underlying management structure is aligned with Haydon School's objectives and planning activities in support of meeting both threshold and stretch targets, and is in line with appropriate benchmarks for the locality.
+Haydon School has ensured that the Performance Management process for the Headteacher and Senior Leadership Team, and underlying management structure is aligned with Haydon School's objectives and planning activities in support of meeting both threshold and stretch targets and is in line with appropriate benchmarks for the locality.